letsila/mi/README.md

-## Mimi AI
+## Mi AI
-Mimi AI is an utility messenger bot which will help you grab some stuff from the web.
+Mi AI is an utility messenger bot which will help you grab some stuff from the web.

 ## Deployment on Debian based distros
 1. Clone the repository on your server